-I'm the breeder behind Vanguard Chinooks located in Blairstown, NJ.
+I'm Karen H., the breeder behind Vanguard Chinooks located in Blairstown, NJ.
 Temperament and health are paramount, along with a functional body.
 I breed both purebred litters, and support the Chinook Breed Conservation Program.
 The CBCP is a program supported by the breed parent club and United Kennel Club that supports outcrossing to non-Chinooks to add genetic diversity.

-What makes Karen’s program special
+What makes your program special?

 My goal has *always* been to "lead the way to Chinook magic"… especially through the use of science.
 Leveraging the science of genetics, health, and behavior to preserve happy and healthy active family companion Chinooks for the future is my passion.
 The name Vanguard is a positive way to inspire me to strive for that goal in each and every puppy I produce.